 Heavy equipment such as DG sets excavators, cranes, and compactors would be used on-site.
-Emissions of SO2, NO_x, CO and VOCs from these equipment and diesel generator sets would cause impacts to ambient air quality.
+Emissions of SO2, NOx, CO and VOCs from these equipment and diesel generator sets would cause impacts to ambient air quality.
 Transportation of construction material by vessels/barges and other transport vehicles along the approach road during the daytime would also contribute to exhaust emissions.
 Exhaust emission could adversely impact human health

 However, considering the construction period to be short term and the emission from the above sources to be localised, the impact is envisaged to be of medium significance.
-The implementation of the good site practices, such as the regular maintenance of vehicles and equipment, using cleaner fuels and switching off vehicles when

-28 Earthwork -Large when Total site area >10,000 m2 , potentially dusty soil type, not in use would reduce exhaust emissions from the operation of the diesel-powered construction equipment and therefore minimise adverse air quality impacts.
+The implementation of the good site practices, such as the regular maintenance of vehicles and equipment, using cleaner fuels and switching off vehicles when not in use would reduce exhaust emissions from the operation of the diesel-powered construction equipment and therefore minimise adverse air quality impacts.